Dean Drummond's Café Buffé, libretto by Charles Bernstein: sound recording and libretto now available

 Dean Drummond's introduction:

 Café Buffé is a one-act comic opera: an existential foray into food and food service.
 Set in a café/restaurant/bar, the cast consists of a waiter and several patrons.
-They discuss the menu, order food and each character tells his/her own absurdist story.
-The libretto is replete with nonsequitors, plays on words, hyperbole, and farce — all interlaced with a series of often bluesy songs.
-The eighteen musicians — who play a mixture of conventional, electronic, Harry Partch and Dean Drummond instruments — are onstage throughout.
-They are the cafés house band — and they demand — and are served — ice cold water.
+They discuss the menu, order food, and each character tells his/her own absurdist story.
+The libretto is replete with nonsequiturs, plays on words, hyperbole, and farce — all interlaced with a series of often bluesy songs.
+The eighteen musicians — who play a mixture of conventional, electronic, and Harry Partch and Dean Drummond instruments — are onstage throughout.
+They are the café's house band, and they demand — and are served — ice cold water.
 Everyone's voices are brought together at once for a grand finale.

-Café Buffé was formally initiated in 1991, when I invited Charles Bernstein (who I knew as a fellow Upper West Side preschool parent) to create a comic farce about food.
-My idea was that it would be set in a café in which my microtonal ensemble Newband, performing on the Newband/Harry Partch Instrumentarium, would be the accompanying orchestra in the form of an on stage café house band.
-Very importantly, Charles and I were agreed that I would make every attempt to set the text so that all words would be clearly understood.
+Café Buffé was formally initiated in 1991 when I invited Charles Bernstein (who I knew as a fellow Upper West Side preschool parent) to create a comic farce about food.
+My idea was that it would be set in a café in which my microtonal ensemble Newband, performing on the Newband/Harry Partch Instrumentarium, would be the accompanying orchestra in the form of an on-stage café house band.
+Very importantly, Charles and I agreed that I would make every attempt to set the text so that all words would be clearly understood.

 review of this performance in Newark Star-Ledger (9/11/2009)